jasonrandrews/arm-software-developers/content/en/devsummit22/cicd_api.md

 ### Follow progress in GitHub Actions

 Navigate to the `Actions` tab of your GitHub repository, and open the current workflow to follow progress.
-Observe that there are now three `jobs`, with the jobs to run `chip-lighting-app` and `chip-tool` executing in parallel.
-You can follow progress, and observe `chip-tool` toggling `chip-lighting-app` automatically.
+Observe that there are now three `jobs`, with the jobs to run `lighting-app` and `chip-tool` executing in parallel.
+You can follow progress in GitHub Actions log, and observe `chip-tool` toggling `lighting-app` automatically.
+You will also see the commands appear in the `chip-tool` console.

 Congratulations!
 We have entirely automated the process to build and test our applications.

 ## Next Steps

+We have built up a rudimentary CI/CD environment to start Matter development.
+Through the powerful AVH API and workflow methodology of GitHub Actions and other similar technologies, it is possible to construct an intelligent and always available CI/CD scheme, instantiating (and terminating) Virtual Hardware targets as required for your unit tests in a highly scalable way.

 [Proceed to next section -->](/devsummit22/knowledgecheck)\
 [<-- Return to Workshop Home](/devsummit22/#sections)